GoudaNadagouda/Udacity-Data-Engineering-Nanodegree-Projects/README.md

 They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, and bring you on the project.
 Your role is to create a database schema and ETL pipeline for this analysis.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

+Developed a relational database using PostgreSQL to model user activity data for a music streaming app for Sparkify.
+Skills include:
+* Created a relational database using PostgreSQL.
+* Developed a Star Schema database using optimized and Normalized Fact and Dimension tables.
+* Built out an ETL pipeline.
+Built optimized queries in order to understand what songs users listen to.

+Proficiencies include: Python, PostgreSql, Star Schema, ETL pipelines, Normalization

 ## Project 2: Data Modeling with Cassandra
 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analysis team is particularly interested in understanding what songs users are listening to.
 Currently, there is no easy way to query the data to generate the results, since the data reside in a directory of CSV files on user activity on the app.